Will the Leader of the House please give us the forthcoming business?

 The hon.
 Lady likes to imply that important business is not going on, yet just yesterday we had the Second Reading of the Offensive Weapons Bill, which seeks to make it harder for young people to buy knives and acid online and seeks to ban possession of such awful things as zombie knives, knuckle dusters and “death stars”.
 Those are incredibly important domestic pieces of legislation that really matter to the country, if not the Opposition.
 Our energy price caps Bill is on track; the Tenant Fees Bill will make renting easier and fairer; the Ivory Bill will introduce the toughest ban in the world; and our Data Protection Act is already making sure that the UK maintains our gold standard in data protection.
 It is extraordinary that the hon.
 Lady does not seem to be aware of this important legislation.

-It is a great shame that Opposition Members are all over the place—some in the Aye Lobby, some in the No Lobby, some sitting on their hands and some disappearing from this place altogether.
+It is a great shame that Opposition Members are all over the place—some in the Aye Lobby, some in the No Lobby, some sitting on their hands and some just disappearing from this place altogether.
 I found it extraordinary that the Opposition chose to vote against programme motions earlier this week, but then disappeared; having lost the programme motion, they had nothing further to say on the subject.
-It is absolutely astonishing—on the part of not the Government, but the Opposition.
+It is absolutely astonishing—not on the part of the Government, but on the part of the Opposition.
 They do not know what they are doing.

 The hon.
 Lady talked about the armed forces, and I absolutely pay tribute to their amazing work at this important time.
 But again, I gently point out that it is the Government side of the House that has enshrined the armed forces covenant in law; has provided nearly £500 million from LIBOR bank fines to support armed forces charities and other good causes; has provided £200 million for the Forces Help to Buy; has allowed £68 million on upgrading service family accommodation; and is providing far more support for veterans than ever before.
 The armed forces do a fantastic job and we will continue to support them.
 We will continue to have a £37 billion defence budget and to be the second biggest defence spender in NATO.
 That is incredibly important for the security and safety of people in this country.